goranmoomin/file-system-team-11/README.md

 gps_location` in the structure `struct ext2_inode_info`.
-We’re not sure if it’s allowed to have a pointer in the inode structure, and the specification is quite clear on where and what properties we have to add the the inode structures; hence we did not go further on this idea.
+We’re not sure if it’s allowed to have a pointer in the inode structure, and the specification is quite clear on where and what properties we have to add to the inode structures; hence we did not go further on this idea.